 “Coworking San Cristobal de las Casas…is that even a thing that exists in a small colonial town in Southern Mexico?!”

-That was one of our first questions when we contemplated moving to the small, charming town in Chiapas.
+This was one of our first questions when we contemplated moving to this small, charming town in Chiapas.
 While we were Playa del Carmen digital nomads, we were missing the authentic, cultural side of our travels.
 Whenever we asked our friends where we should go, we got a resounding “San Cristobal de las Casas!”.

-We decided that would be our next destination!
-We booked our flights and accommodation but wait… the digital nomad life isn’t that simple.
+So we decided that would be our next destination!
+We booked our flights and accommodation, but wait!
+The digital nomad life isn’t that simple.
 We forgot to research the most important question…

 …how good is the wifi in San Cristobal de las Casas?